-TO ensemble 途乐团 is a contemporary music group from Singapore that explores dynamic relationships between visuals, movement and sound.
+TO ensemble 途乐团 is a contemporary music group from Singapore that creates performances exploring relationships between Man, Machine/Technology and Nature.

-TO ensemble (formerly Tze n Looking Glass) performs original music that is unique - both sweeping cinematic-orchestral and an exhilarating fusion of jazz and Asian sounds.
-The group creates original performances that are often multi-disciplinary, e.g. audio-film series LAND with NO SUN, and also collaborates frequently with film, contemporary dance and visual art-forms.
+TO ensemble (formerly Tze n Looking Glass) performs original music that is unique - an exhilarating blend of jazz, film, classical music, Asian sounds and anime/video game soundtracks.
+The ensemble creates works that are often multi-disciplinary, e.g. LAND with NO SUN (audio-film series), and also collaborates frequently with film, contemporary dance and visual art-forms.

 Described by The Business Times as “sophisticated and accessible", the ensemble's debut album Stories from wonderland was selected as one of the top albums of the year for having “helped shape music in 2011”.

 TO ensemble was conceived in 2007 by award-winning composer-pianist Tze Toh in his search for original sounds to reflect Singapore's diverse, multicultural, and harmonious society of east and west, modern and tradition.
 The Straits Times described him as “an extraordinary musician whose idiom straddles comfortably between genres of classical, jazz, world and film music”, who “possesses an original voice”.

 The ensemble name TO is inspired by the fact that music like life itself, is a constant progression - a journey of discovering, learning, innovating.

 The TO philosophy is based on the concept of [合] (harmony) and［乐] (music/joy) through music that transcends all boundaries of space, time and language.
 In this journey of life, TO is this constant energy of desire to understand, create, express and evolve.
 TO is TOday as well as TOmorrow.